gvwilson/fiction/iffy/index.md

 Iffy felt more comfortable with these, since pretty much everything in Halley was built the same way.

-"An what about they?" she asked eagerly, pointing at a nested set of asymmetric gears as Wales carefully repacked everything.
+"An' what about those?" she asked eagerly, pointing at a nested set of asymmetric gears as Wales carefully repacked everything.

 The square man chuckled.
-"Let's save those for another time."
+"Let's save them for another time."
-He blinked as the lights in the tech on his temple flickered with activity.
+He blinked as the lights in his temples flickered.
-"The town says the Marines have resolved the situation by the quarantine shed---the explosion was apparently a result of faulty maintenance on an outflow pipe that hadn't been registered in the town plans.
+"The town says the Marines have resolved the situation by the quarantine shed—the explosion was apparently a result of faulty maintenance on an outflow pipe that hadn't been registered in the town plans.
 Oh,